uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 With this, we are creating both a `MultipleChoiceQuestion` and `MultipleChoiceOption` model.
 Multiple Choice Questions have options to choose from.
 Because this is a RDBMS, each `MultipleChoiceOption` links to a specific `MultipleChoiceQuestion` instance.
 Which is why we use `models.ForeignKey` to specify a foreign reference to the `MultipleChoiceQuestion` model.
 For more information, you can check out the official documentation [here](https://docs.djangoproject.com/en/5.1/topics/db/examples/many_to_one/).

+**Note**: If you're having problems with your comments not rendering, make sure your foreign key does not have a `related_name` property as this will break the template.

 To activate our poll application in our project, we need to add it to the installed apps within `lab3/settings.py`.

 ```python